lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 Some weapons do "stun" damage, which heals three times as fast as regular damage.

+Once a wound begins healing, the Wound Modifier is reduced by 1/3rd.

-Long-term effects from an Incapacitating wound are left up to the player/storyteller.
+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** Long-term effects from an Incapacitating wound are left up to the player/storyteller.
 The damage system does not model these effects, so it's up to you to incorporate them appropriately into your RP and rolls.
 If you say that an Incapacitating wound to the arm results in a broken arm, then you should RP being in a cast with an appropriate wound modifier even after the system says you're healed.

-> <i class="fa fa-codepen" aria-hidden="true"></i> **Code Tip:** Once a wound begins healing, the Wound Modifier is reduced by 1/3rd.